Juan Elenter

 Bio

 > I'm a math and music nerd currently at Spotify as a Research Scientist, working on large-scale recommendation systems and generative sequential modeling.
-I recently earned an MA in Statistics from The Wharton School and an MEng in Systems Engineering from SEAS at the University of Pennsylvania.
+I earned an MA in Statistics from The Wharton School and an MEng in Electrical and Systems Engineering from SEAS at the University of Pennsylvania, before deciding to leave the PhD program to join Spotify.

 Before graduate school, I worked on genomic motif discovery through ATAC-seq analysis at Stanford's KundajeLab.
 I also interned at CERN , contributing to the CMS Open Data initiative alongside Dr. Lassila-Perini.